phauer/svg-buddy/README.md

 # Features

 There are already other CLI tools like [svg-embed-font](https://github.com/BTBurke/svg-embed-font) or [nano](https://www.npmjs.com/package/nanosvg) for embedding fonts into SVGs.
 Nevertheless, we created svg-font-embedding because it uniquely combines the following features at the same time:

 - It automatically downloads the required fonts.
 Only Google Fonts are supported.
 The fonts are cached locally to avoid downloading them again and again.
-- It embeds WOFF2 instead of TTF.
-WOFF2 files are compressed and therefore much smaller (up to factor 10).
-Consequently, the size of the output SVG is still acceptable.
-See [Can I Use WOFF2](https://caniuse.com/#search=woff2).
+Moreover, it embeds [WOFF2](https://caniuse.com/#search=woff2) fonts which are compressed and therefore much smaller (up to the factor 10 compared to TTF).
-- Embedding always works as we rely on a properly parsed DOM instead of string replacement in the SVG.
-So it doesn't matter how the `<def>` tag exactly looks like (normal, empty, missing).
-This is also ensured with several tests using real-world SVGs from different editors like Inkscape or Draw.io.
+- The embedding should always work.
+See [Reliable Embedding](#reliable-embedding) for details.
+- It can optimize the SVG to reduce the file size.
+See [Optimizations](#optimizations) for details.
 - It's free.
 - It works offline.
 - No installation or certain environment (like npm) required.
 Just download the native executable and run it.

+## Reliable Embedding

+The font embedding should always work as we rely on a properly parsed DOM instead of string replacement in the SVG.
+So it doesn't matter how the `<def>` tag exactly looks like (normal, empty, missing, with whitespace between the attributes).
+This is also ensured with several tests using real-world SVGs from different editors like Inkscape or Draw.io.

+## Optimizations

+Currently, we only support simple optimizations.

+- Remove the meta data that some editors write in the svg (like Inkscape's `metadata` tag or Draw.io's `content` attribute).
+- Remove all tags, attributes and namespace declarations that don't belong to the SVG namespace.
+- Remove all whitespaces like spaces, tabs and line breaks.

 # Development